Charles Hanson

-Charles Hanson MRICS (born 29 May 1978) is an English auctioneer, and television personality.
+Charles Hanson (born 29 May 1978) is an English auctioneer, and television personality.
 He is best known for his appearances as an antiques expert on the television programmes Bargain Hunt, Flog It! and Antiques Road Trip.

 Career

 Business

 After gaining his surveying qualification, Hanson started his career in 1999 at Christie's working as a student intern in the European Ceramics and Glass Department.
 Subsequently, he worked for antique houses in Cheshire and Staffordshire before founding Hansons Auctioneers and Valuers in Etwall, Derbyshire, in August 2005.
 In 2016 his company opened a department specialising in coins and antiquities, named Historica.

 The most expensive lot Hanson has sold was a Qianlong period Chinese porcelain vase that had been used by the seller as a doorstop for 36 years; the final bid was £650,000.
 Other significant sales include the medals of Rowland Hill, 1st Viscount Hill (a commander at the Battle of Waterloo), and a brooch which had belonged to Katherine Neville, Baroness Hastings.

 Hanson has also taken part in charity auctions for organisations including the Herd of Sheffield and Careline.